Is your deep fryer not working, and it’s driving you up the wall? You might be suffering from a fried circuit board.

 #6 Your Circuit Board Is Dead

-This can happen for a number of reasons.
-From overheating, to a large power spike caused by a blackout.
+Circuit board frying can happen for many reasons – from overheating to a large power spike caused by a blackout.

-Solution: Depending on your current warranty status and coverage, you might want to send the appliance in for repairs to your manufacturer, or replace it altogether.
+Solution: Depending on your current warranty status and coverage, you’ll want to send the deep fryer in for repairs to your manufacturer or replace it altogether.

-As a rule of thumb, if the cost of repairing your current appliance exceeds 50% of the cost of a new model with similar features, paying for it is a bad investment.
+In my opinion, if the cost of repairing your current deep fryer exceeds 50% of the price of a brand-new fryer with similar features, paying for repairs is a bad investment.

-As you’ve learned in the article above, your deep fryer can stop working for a myriad of reasons, each more severe than the last.
+As you’ve learned in the article above, your deep fryer can stop working for many reasons.

-Fortunately, most of these problems can be easily addressed in no time.
-And even those repairs that might take you a little longer, should not be too challenging.
+Luckily, most of the issues can be easily addressed in no time.
+And even those repairs that might take a little longer should not be too challenging.

-That being said, if you ever feel doubtful during the process, do not hesitate to call a technician, and please make sure to check your warranty before tempering with your unit, as you may still be under coverage and eligible for free repairs.
+That said, if you ever feel doubtful during the troubleshooting process, please do not hesitate to call a technician, and make sure to check your warranty before tempering with your deep fryer, as you may still be under coverage and eligible for free repairs.